Recruitment and Teambuilding with Heleen van Elburg

 Let’s start with one of the most effective ways to get frustrated: believe that your own thinking style is the best one in the world.
 If not to say the only one.
 So for instance, let’s say you think in terms of the future and you like options.
 You could then simply call anyone who thinks in terms of the past and procedures an ‘old-fashioned coward’.
 This is a great technique, because it guarantees that you will meet old-fashioned cowards everywhere.

-Guiding Principle: My Meta Programs are the only sane Meta Programs there are.
+Guiding Principle: My Thinking Styles are the only sane Thinking Styles there are.

 2. Mismatch proactively and in great detail